tobiamarvi/bug-logger-with-nlp/README.md

 - HTML/CSS: Frontend for user interface and styling.

 ## NOTE:
-A google ai API key is required for the '.env' file
+A unique google ai API key is required for the '.env' file